Skip to content

 Iowa County Jails

-The state of Iowa has 99 counties throughout the state.
-Each county has its own Sheriff's Office that operates and maintains a county jail.
+The state of Iowa has 94 counties throughout the state.
+Each county has its Sheriff's Office that operates and maintains a county jail.
 These jails hold suspects who have been arrested for crimes and are awaiting an initial hearing or trial.
 They also hold inmates who have been sentenced to less than a year in jail.
-Many of the county Sheriff's Offices have a website of their own.
+Many of the county Sheriff's Offices have a website of their own where you may access jail records.
 For example, the Polk County Sheriff's Office has a website, and they have a link on the homepage where they list the current inmates.
-Some of these websites have a search feature, but some just provide a list of inmates for review.
+Some of these websites have a jail inmate search feature, but some just provide a list of inmates for review.

 Iowa Juvenile Detention Centers